Jccigh/iyo-apero/content/about/_index.md

 ---
-title: "About"
+title: "About ¿es necesario?"
 description: |
-  A Hugo theme made for R Markdown users.
+  A Hugo theme made for R Markdown users y jccigh.
 show_header: true
 sidebar_left: false
 # Keep this!
 Do not edit.